CLINICIANS

 BSocSci (Hons) Psychology

-Abigail holds a Post Graduate Diploma in Counselling Psychology at the College of Allied Educators and a Bachelor of Social Sciences (Honours) in Psychology and Sociology from the National University of Singapore.
-She is a Provisional Clinical Member with the Singapore Association for Counselling and is internationally accredited as a Certified Mindfulness Teacher – Professional Level with the International Mindfulness Teachers Association.
+Abigail holds a Postgraduate Diploma in Counselling Psychology from the College of Allied Educators and a Bachelor of Social Sciences (Honours) in Psychology and Sociology from the National University of Singapore.
+She holds international accreditations from International Mindfulness Teachers Association (IMTA) as a Certified Mindfulness Teacher – Professional Level, and from International Alliance of Solution-Focused Teaching Institutes (IASTI) as a Level 1: Certified Solution Focused Practitioner.
+She is also a Provisional Clinical Member with the Singapore Association for Counselling (SAC).

-Abigail adopts a strengths-based approach that centres on warmth and non-judgmental empathy.
-She is committed to meeting her clients where they are, attending to the person and equipping them with tools to face life challenges with resilience and self-compassion.
-Abigail draws on a range of evidence-based therapeutic frameworks including Solution-Focused Therapy, Cognitive Behavioural Therapy and Mindfulness.
+At the heart of Abigail’s clinical approach are warmth, attentiveness and non-judgmental empathy.
+She is committed to meeting her clients where they are, attending to the person and supporting them in life’s journey towards self-discovery, resilience and self-compassion.
+Abigail’s practice incorporates techniques and principles from diverse therapeutic frameworks, including Solution-Focused Therapy, Cognitive Behavioural Therapy, Mindfulness and Attachment Theory.